• Art Magazine

 Man Ray's influence on modern photography

-Regardless of the highlights of his work mentioned, the life path of Man Ray is characterized above all by one thing: it never limited himself to a medium, he not only photographed, but also painted, made objects and films, and it was always surrounded by many artists of his time and was open to new influences.
+Regardless of the aforementioned highlights of his work, Man Ray's life is characterized above all by one thing: he never limited himself to just one medium; he not only photographed, but also painted, made objects and films, and he was always surrounded by many artists of his time and was open to new influences.

-had an aversion to paintings in which no room remained for his own considerations ”.
+had a definite aversion to paintings that left no room for personal reflection.”.

-Because of his tireless will to experiment and break new ground, Ray is considered one of the most influential artists of the 20th century.
-His work has a significant impact on a large number of artistic currents and genres.
+Due to his tireless desire to experiment and explore new paths, Man Ray is considered one of the most influential artists of the 20th century.
+His work has had a significant impact on a wide variety of artistic movements and genres.

-Surrealism and experimental film are two genres, to which Ray is attributed as a pioneer in the field of photography.
-He made significant contributions to the development of techniques such as rayography and solarization, both of which had a lasting influence on the avant -garde photography movement.
-Therefore, many of his classic photographs served as a source of inspiration for subsequent generations of photographers.
+Surrealism and experimental film are two genres for which Man Ray is credited as a pioneer in the field of photography.
+He made significant contributions to the development of techniques such as rayography and solarization, both of which had a lasting impact on the avant-garde photography movement.
+Consequently, many of his classic photographs served as a source of inspiration for subsequent generations of photographers.

-It is also possible to observe Ray's influence on painting and object art.
-His readymades not only had an impact on Dadaism, but also on later trends like the pop art .
-His “ready-Mades” had the ability to put everyday materials in a new and often provocative context.
-Marcel Duchamp, whose work was closely linked by MAN Ray, is one of the artists who were part of the pioneers of these progress.
+It is also possible to observe Man Ray's influence on the fields of painting and object art.
+His readymades not only influenced Dadaism but also later trends such as Pop Art .
+His readymades had the ability to place everyday materials in a new and often provocative context.
+Marcel Duchamp, whose work was closely linked to that of Man Ray, is one of the artists who were among the pioneers of these advances.

-In the following small video you can see the grave of Man Ray and some of its most impressive photographs:
+The following short video shows Man Ray's grave and some of his most impressive photographs:

 Owner and managing director of Kunstplaza .
 Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.